 8. “Somehow, in the process of trying to deny that things are always changing, we lose our sense of the sacredness of life.
 We tend to forget that we are part of the natural scheme of things.”– Pema Chodron

 This is a pretty deep quote to drop into #8 but being a fan of Buddhist teacher Pema Chodron, I could not resist.
 Like many others, I’ve spent too much time resisting what is not in my control to change.
 This includes resistance to change.
 It’s only when I am reminded of what Pema says in this quote, “we tend to forget that we are a part of the natural scheme of things,” that we can connect back into the deeper realms of life.
 Nature is a great teacher of this.
 So is deepening, and not resisting, the truth that along with life’s splendid joys – comes suffering.
-I’m reminded that I am part of this great inexplicable wheel of life – and acting from that place may be the most important inspiration I need in 2014.
+I’m reminded that I am part of this great inexplicable wheel of life – and acting from that place is a guiding aspiration.

 9. “There is nothing in the world so irresistibly contagious as laughter and good humor.” ― Charles Dickens

 Generally Dickens is not thought of as “funny.”
 Our modern image of the brilliant Dickens’ work has focused more on the plight of Tiny Tim and the denizens of the notorious Victorian workhouses.
 But Dickens was considered a great humorist in his day.
 From the miserable money-lender, Mr. Smallweed (Bleak House) to Mr. Dolls, the drunken father in Our Mutual Friend, Dickens helped us bear the burdens and understand the complexity of the times by lightening our load with such endearing monikers and incisive wit.
-So whether it’s Dickens or slapstick, I’m choosing more laughter sprinkled throughout each day in this New Year.
+So whether it’s Dickens or slapstick, choosing more laughter, daily, can lighten and enliven our work.